queercoded-dev/spigot-plugin-example/README.md

 - This example plugin has tab completion for the `/groundpound` command.
 You can find this in `commands.CommandTabComplete`
   - The Javadoc of this class explains how it works

+I didn't include tab completion & serialisation in the template because it's not necessary for every plugin, and is quite complicated.
+But it's good to know how it works, so I included it here.

 ### Building
 1. Run `gradlew build` in the root directory of the project.
 2. The built jar will be in `build/libs`.